msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

 .. shortanswer:: sa-compare-code-1
    :optional:

-   Compare the section of code that draws the frame of the house (lines 5--16) with the section of code that draws the door (lines 19--30).
+   Compare the code that draws the frame of the house (lines 5--16) with the code that draws the door (lines 19--30).
    What do you notice about these two sections of code?
    (Suggestion: Drag the bottom right corner of the code editor window down farther to see more of the program without needing to scroll.)